Category: Week in UK Politics

 • The Week in UK Politics #2

-Welcome to this week’s Easter round up of UK politics.
+AN EASTER ROUND-UP OF UK POLITICS.
 Climate change, gender identity, industrial policy and local government finances are leavened by one of the most ridiculous political corruption scandals of recent years.
-Climate Policy Clash: Miliband v Farage UK Energy Secretary Ed Miliband criticised Reform UK’s Nigel Farage and the Conservative Party for…
+Climate Policy Clash: Miliband v Farage UK Energy Secretary Ed Miliband criticised Reform UK’s Nigel Farage and the Conservative Party for spreading “nonsense and lies”…

 • The Week in UK Politics #1

+TWOP IS LAUNCHED!
 Welcome to the first of my weekly political roundups!
 Every week I will try to break down the biggest UK political stories in a simple and easy to understand way.
-NHS Waiting Times Still a Major Concern New data this week showed that NHS waiting lists are still very high, with over 7 million people…
+NHS Waiting Times Still a Major Concern New data this week showed that NHS waiting lists are still very high, with over…